bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 setup the HMC method.

 This whole digression into thermodynamics is not for naught!
-We are in fact going to use the canonical ensemble to model in order to sample our target distribution.
-Here's the setup for target density :math:`f({\bf x})` with :math:`D` variable in its support:
+We are in fact going to use the canonical ensemble to model and sample from our target distribution.
+Here's the setup for target density (or something proportional to it) :math:`f({\bf x})` with :math:`D` variable in its support:

 * **Position variables** (:math:`q`): The :math:`D` variables of our target distribution (the one we want to sample from) will correspond to our position